 Using the same bowl, whisk together the eggs with the sugar, homemade vanilla extract and salt until frothy.
 Add warm milk and stir until blended.
 Pour over bread mixture.

 Bake for 30-35 minutes until edges lightly brown (center will be jiggly).
 Remove from oven.

+Make the caramel sauce.
 In a saucepan over medium high heat, combine sugars, butter and heavy cream.
 Bring to a boil and stir continuously.
 Boil (at a rolling boil) for about 2 minutes.

 Tips and Tricks